Connect to ADB

 Step 2 – Install and configure gmsaas CLI

 Before proceeding to this step, make sure that Python 3.8+ and pip3 20.9+ are installed on your workstation.
+Also, it is highly recommended to use a virtual Python environment.
+You can follow for detailed instructions.

-Install gmsaas.
+Install gmsaas

 In a terminal or command shell, run this command: